Arctostaphylos/phase_0_unit_2/week_6/0_git_started/my_solution.md

 ## Release 4: Git Workflow

 - Push files to a remote repository
-First connect your local repo to the remote repository using
+First connect your local system to the remote repository by cloning the repo you want to work on.
+Then you can make changes and use the push command to push the changes to the remote repository.

 - Fetch changes
 - Commit locally
+First add the file you want to commit in order to stage it.
+Then use git commit -m to locally commit the file.

 ## Release 5: Reflection